wh0/wh0.github.io/_posts/2022-01-16-hydra-states.md

   The lightning can jump, hitting up to 2 additional enemies."
   It seems that this always casts twice per click.
   I don't think I've ever been able to cast it a single time only.
-  Thus I'm use a single state transition that covers the effects of both casts.
+  Thus I use a single state transition that covers the effects of both casts.
 - [Blizzard](https://us.diablo3.com/en-us/class/wizard/active/blizzard):
   "Call down shards of ice ... in a 12 yard radius."
 - [Serpent's Sparker](https://us.diablo3.com/en-us/item/serpents-sparker-P68_Unique_Wand_102):